 While companies must abide by the laws governing “games of chance” throughout the United States, if a sweepstakes promotion is offered through social media, the respective forum’s promotional contest policies must also be understood and followed.
 This blog focuses on contests appearing on Pinterest.

-- Suggest that Pinterest sponsors or endorses the contest sponsor or the contest.
+- Don’t suggest that Pinterest sponsors or endorses you or the promotion.

 Of course, Pinterest also cautions that contest sponsors must comply with all applicable state and federal laws and regulations, in addition to their Terms of Service.

 By way of example, as we previously reported, the Federal Trade Commission (“FTC”) investigated the legality of Cole Haan’s “Wandering Sole” Pinterest contest to determine whether Cole Haan violated Section 5 of the FTC Act.
 While the FTC determined that contestants’ pins featuring Cole Haan products were improper endorsements of the Cole Haan products, the FTC did not take action against Cole Haan due to, among other things, Cole Haan’s adoption of an adequate social media policy and the fact that the contest ran for a limited length of time and attracted a small number of contestants.

 Outside of the applicable Pinterest rules and Terms of Service, it is important to remember that the contest rules for a sweepstakes promotion are your contract with the contest entrants.
 This means that the rules of the game must be set in stone when the sweepstakes contest period commences, and should not be abandoned or changed mid-stream.